Paula-ta/DeepLearningModels_ArcGIS/README.md

 - **Example_Data_RCNN:** Examples of data used for the Mask R-CNN model.
 - **Exemple_Convert_Data_For_YOLO:** Examples of data converted for the YOLOv8 model.
+- **TrainingEpochs: Excel files documenting the epoch data of trained machine learning models.
+Each file provides a comprehensive overview of the training process, including performance metrics such as accuracy, loss, and validation scores for each epoch.

 ### Tutorial: Dataset Export in ArcGIS